Easy attention: A simple attention mechanism for temporal predictions with transformers: Interpretation of attention mechanism

+{Note that other kinds of attention methods exist besides the dot-product-based one shown in Eq.~(\ref{eq:alpha_trace}).
+This is the case of the neural machine translation version presented in Ref.~\cite{bahdanau2014neural}, in which the attention scores are computed directly as the output of a recurrent neural network the inputs of which are the past observations.
+However, in easy attention, those scores are learned and then fixed, so they are independent on the past observations, allowing for a constant-operator interpretation of the model as in Koopman theory and Hamiltonian mechanics. }

-At this stage, we employ the easy-attention module using an input of the same size as that of the self attention, and the same training setup for sinusoidal-waves reconstruction.
-Table~\ref{tab:sine_wave_results} summarizes the obtained $l_2$-norm error, as well as computation time for training ($t_c$) and number of floating-point operations ($N_f$) of the employed easy-attention and self-attention modules.
-Note that we compute $N_f$ for one forward propagation using a batch size of 1.
-The results indicate that the easy attention reduces the complexity of self attention by 45\% and saves computation time.
-The reconstruction results are shown in Fig.~\ref{fig:Sin}, where the superior performance of easy attention can be observed.
+At this stage, we employ the easy-attention approach using an input of the same size as that of the self attention, and the same training setup for sinusoidal-waves reconstruction.
+We evaluate the reconstruction accuracy by the relative $l_2$-norm error defined as: